 Together, Blue Prism and Mencap’s automation team initially focused on automating five key processes within HR and finance operations, which has seen benefits across the organization, including:

-“Like other forward-thinking organizations, Mencap understands that intelligent automation isn’t just about using smart robots to save time and costs, it’s about enabling your workforce to fulfil more worthwhile tasks instead.
+“Like other forward-thinking organizations, Mencap understands that intelligent automation isn’t just about using smart robots to save time and costs, it’s about enabling your workforce to fulfill more worthwhile tasks instead.
 So, as well as being able to perform more work with less, it’s great that Mencap’s employees are excited about being re-focused on delivering more of those activities that really matter” says “Blue Prism for Good global lead, Matt Juden-Bloomfield.

 If your network blocks YouTube, you may not be able to view the video on this page.
 In this case, please use another device.
 Pressing play on the video will set third-party YouTube cookies.
 Please read our Cookies Policy for more information.